sjc5/kiruna/README.md

 <img src="/banner.webp" alt="Kiruna logo banner">

 Kiruna is a simple, powerful library for building and bundling fullstack Go application assets, with live browser refresh and excellent dev-prod parity.
-It's sort of like Vite, but for apps with Go backends.
+It's sort of like Vite, but for Go apps.

 ### Dev server features